 On April 21-22, 2016, CPIP hosted the second meeting of the 2016-2017 Thomas Edison Innovation Fellowship in Orlando, Florida.
 At the meeting, the Edison Fellows presented their research proposals and received valuable feedback from Senior Commentators and other Fellows.

-CPIP launched the Thomas Edison Innovation Fellowship Program for 2014-2015 on November 6-8, 2014, in Scottsdale Arizona.
+On March 3-5, 2016, CPIP hosted the first meeting of the 2016-2017 Thomas Edison Innovation Fellowship in San Diego, California.
 The meeting, which focused on research methodologies and developing research ideas, featured several days of academic roundtable discussions, as well as presentations by inventors and other representatives from the innovation industries.
-We are thrilled to begin the second year of our Edison Fellowship, and we look forward to another terrific program!
+We are thrilled to begin the third year of our Edison Fellowship!